notrabe/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+Sessions are stored in the server's memory, and can thus slow down an app if it has a lot of traffic.
+JWT, on the other hand, are stateless, which allows them to save server resources.
-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? bcryptjs generates random bytes, called salt, and combines them with the passwords in a table prior to hashing, which will then create unique hashes for each password in the table.
 3. How are unit tests different from integration and end-to-end testing?
+Unit tests test how specific pieces of code work individually, whereas integration tests test how pieces of code work together.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+It enables us to write the cleanest and most concise code possible, by only writing the code required to pass whatever tests you have.
+With TDD, we write code for the tests, rather than writing tests for the code.